damek/assignment5-alignment/cs336_alignment/grpo_off_policy_sweep.md

     - Hypothesis: Going to set the cliprange to .1, but reuse the samples from the rollout batch.
 In the (1, 256) setting, we're noever reusing samples.
 Not sure if that matters, but perhaps it does.
         - Conclusion: Gradient exploding.
 Need to split to explicit debugging.

+So at this point I concluded that there must be an error in my code.
+- I clamped the log ratio to be between -10 and 10.
+- I set cliprange to .2 because I think that should be fine (it's suggested in exercise.)
+- I divided the learning rate by the number of epochs_per_rollout_batch: 2.